 Night classes are held on Monday and Wednesdays at Hermitage High School in the County of Henrico School System.
 Classes begin in the middle of August with completion in the first week of April, weather incidents permitting.
 The apprentices are required to have 168 hours of classroom time, not allowing to miss more than 9 of these hours over the course of the year.
 If more are missed, the apprentice is removed from the program.

 The Association works very closely with the Department of Labor & Industry; making sure each electrical contractor (Sponsor) has contacted and filled out all of the required apprentice’s Action Forms with the Department.
+The Association also submits all revisions of every year’s curriculum and new instructor resumes to the Department of Professional and Occupational Regulation; to continually maintain our Education Provider status and number 2730000403, allowing each apprentice the approval required to take their journeyman’s test.

 At the end of each year, the 4th year graduating class is treated to a dinner; in which family members and guests are welcomed to attend; along with the Training Director, instructors, membership and other guests of the Association.
 Certificates are handed out to each recognized graduating apprentice along with gifts and awards for the apprentice with the highest grade average, best attendance over the entire four year program and most improved student.